Wire mesh and wire cloth are highly versatile products made from a network of interlaced wires.

 - The available space between the wires or the open area

 If the wires are thicker, there will be a smaller open space, making the weave durable and more resistant to harsher conditions.
 However, thinner wires may allow for more open space but could result in more wear and tear depending on the application.

 There are different specifications of wire meshes depending on the wire diameters.
 For example, working with coarse aggregates, you would likely want a thick wire diameter better suited to withstand material processing.
-However, a slightly thinner wire diameter could be used as a machine guard to protect the operator and equipment while allowing for ventilation.
+However, a slightly thinner wire diameter would be ideal for as machine guard to protect the operator and equipment while allowing for ventilation.

 The opening size is the distance between the wires.

 Knowing the mesh count and opening size can help determine your required micron rating.
-For filtration, micron rating is crucial as it gives the user more control over what’s being filtered.
+For filtration, micron rating is crucial as it gives the user more control over the medium.

 Types of Woven Wire Mesh

 The following are some common types of woven wire mesh:

 - Lock crimp